Schumer leads call to ban ‘ghost guns’ in wake of Atlanta, Colorado shootings

 While gun legislation can be difficult to pass, Senate Majority Leader Chuck Schumer says there’s one thing that can be done quickly — banning so-called “ghost guns.”

-Ghost guns are kits that can ordered online and assembled into a deadly a weapon, without any background checks.
+Ghost guns are kits that can be ordered online and assembled into a deadly weapon without any background checks.

 Because they come in parts, ghost guns don’t have serial numbers and are virtually untraceable.